Moments of the inverse participation ratio for the Laplacian on finite regular graphs: The Inverse Participation Ratio

 The inverse participation ratio thus provides a convenient single scalar value measuring the degree to which a particular eigenvector is localized ($p^{-1} \sim \mathrm{O}(n)$) or extended ($p^{-1} \sim \mathrm{O}(1)$).
 To obtain information on the reduced set of Laplacian eigenvectors $\mathcal{E}$ corresponding to non-zero eigenvalues, we construct a histogram of values in analogy with Eq.~(\ref{eq:evaluesdos}).
 The non-linear form of the IPR necessitates that the order of averaging is important, and we must compute

 for each graph realization separately before averaging over graphs.
 The resulting graph averaged distributions are shown in Fig.~\ref{fig:rrdistIPR} for $n=1000$, $z=3,4,5,10,20,50$ and $N_G=5000$.

 The solid lines show the results of a fit to a Gaussian distribution for each $n$ and $z$ and there are clear deviations which skew to larger IPR values, most notably for small $z$.
 For fixed $n$, increasing $z$ decreases the width of the distribution, and slightly improves the residual of the Gaussian fit, but quite strikingly, the mean stays at a value that is numerically very close to $3$, with the result appearing to be exact as $n \to \infty$.
-This empirical finding warrants an explanation, which we provide by moving away from the discrete graph setting and employing tools of continuous analysis.